smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.5.0 =
+Update to add two dedicated Gatey widgets to Elementor’s panel.
+Drop them into any layout and configure all options visually instead of writing shortcodes.

+= 1.4.5 =
+Update to let Gatey blocks pick up your theme’s font stack without extra CSS.
+If you previously forced a custom font, re-apply it in the block’s style panel after upgrading.

 = 1.4.4 =
 Update to adjust Form Field width in rows or height in stacks directly from the block’s Dimensions panel—no custom CSS required.